MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-trace-files.md

 "I can pick up debugging exactly where you suggest by navigating to that position.
 The command for this is !tt x:y"(run command)
 Successful recorded traces or previously loaded traces can be easily access from your Recents list as well.

+o	Traces can be opened after recorded o	Need to share the .run file. .idx can be re-built with !index.
+If you don’t care about how big, share the .idx file. – TBD – What should we recommend people do. o	Can be shared between others

 > Additional Content Pending